What's Coming to Netflix in January 2024

-As 2023 is put into the history books, it’s time for a first look at what’s coming to Netflix in the United States throughout January 2024.
+As 2023 is put into the history books, it’s time your comprehensive look at what’s coming to Netflix in the United States throughout January 2024.
 Below, we’ll be looking through all the licensed and Netflix Original movies, series, and games on the way.

 Want to see more of what’s on the way throughout 2024?
 We’ve got you covered with the current calendar of every known Netflix Original confirmed for 2024.